Login to access member pages

 CSIRO Modules

-The Australian CSIRO has been developing Advanced EM modelling algorithms for approximately 25 years.
-Maxwell provides a user friendly interface from which to execute these algorithms for forward and inverse modelling.
+The Australian CSIRO has been developing advanced EM modelling algorithms for approximately 25 years with the support of the mining industry through AMIRA International.
+EMIT provides the CSIRO interface as a single download, providing a friendly interface from which the suite of algorithms can be executed within Maxwell for forward and inverse modelling.

 CSIRO function matrix